We can agree unanimously that health and medical help is on top of our minds right now.

 |Above age 50||High blood pressure, obesity, diabetes, high blood cholesterol, colorectal cancer, cervical cancer, breast cancer|

-What you should know is that Polyclinics in Singapore do not offer comprehensive health checks.
-However, you may request screening for a certain specific condition.
+What you should know is that CHAS GP clinics in Singapore do not offer comprehensive health checks.
+However, you may request screening for specific conditions.

 How much do health screenings cost at private clinics?